Sistava

 How to Build an AI Agent That Actually Works (A Practical Guide for Builders)

-Engineering — by Sistava
+Engineering — by Mahmoud Zalt

 An honest, opinionated guide to building AI agents that survive contact with real work - the loop, the memory, the tools, the evals, and the parts most tutorials skip.